grrygh/dnstwist/README.md

 **How to use**

-You can either folk this repo, generate blocklist from your own seed domains or simply use my blocklist.txt in your Pi-Hole.
+You can either folk this repo, install dnstwist from [**@elceef**](https://github.com/elceef/dnstwist) and generate blocklist from your own seed domains or simply use my blocklist.txt in your Pi-Hole.